-Our post-offering organizational structure will allow New Fortress Energy Holdings to retain a direct equity ownership in NFI, which is classified as a partnership for U.S. federal income tax purposes.
+Our post-offering organizational structure will allow New Fortress Energy Holdings to retain a direct equity ownership in NFI, which will be classified as a partnership for U.S. federal income tax purposes following the offering.
 Investors in this offering will, by contrast, hold a direct equity ownership in us in the form of Class A shares, and an indirect ownership interest in NFI through our ownership of NFI LLC Units.
 Although we were formed as a limited liability company, we have elected to be taxed as a corporation for U.S. federal income tax purposes.